 The Higher Physical Education Course allows learners to develop and demonstrate a broad and comprehensive range of complex movement and performance skills in challenging contexts.
 Learners also analyse a performance, understand what is required to develop it, and apply this knowledge to their own performance.
 This is a practical based course.

-Learners will participate in 4 activities throughout the year.
-The activities are likely to be basketball, volleyball, swimming and table-tennis.
+Learners will participate in a number of activities throughout the year.
+The activities are likely to be basketball, volleyball, swimming and badminton.
 These are subject to change.
-Pupils must be prepared to participate in all areas of the course in order to pass.
+Pupils MUST be prepared to participate in all areas of the course in order to pass.

-2 units are studied: Performance skills, Factors Impacting on Performance
+2 units are studied: Performance Skills, Factors Impacting on Performance